 12. Speak to local health-based businesses

-In order to be completely transparent, I did this when I first started as a freelance PT and it landed me around three clients.
+In order to be completely transparent, I did this when I first started in the fitness industry as a freelance PT and it landed me around three clients.

-However, the clients that I gained all worked for the same company next to the physiotherapist that I had left my business cards in.
-After a few months, I managed to get several more referral clients from these people, and they trained with me for a long time, so it was worth doing which is why I have listed it here.
+However, the ones that I gained all worked for the same company next to the physiotherapist that I had left my business cards in.
+After a few months, I managed to get several more referrals from these people, and they trained with me for a long time, so it was worth doing which is why I have listed it here.

 My advice here would be to spend a little time on this, but not to go too crazy on it.

-Focus on maybe three of four businesses near when you are training your clients, for example, local physiotherapists or chiropractors and discuss with them how you can work together to help their clients out.
+Focus on maybe three of four businesses near when you train, for example, local physiotherapists or chiropractors, and discuss with them how you can work together to help their clients out.

-Explain that you can send clients that require further attention to see them, and in exchange, if they have their own clients where weight loss or gaining muscle would help to improve their condition, they would send them to you.
+Explain that you can send customers that require further attention to see them, and in exchange, if they have their own clientele where weight loss or gaining muscle would help to improve their condition, they would send them to you.

 It would be a mutually beneficial situation that would assist both businesses.